Götterdämmerung: Scene 3

 A sequence of leitmotifs portray the fire flaring up, and the hall of the Gibichungs catching fire and collapsing.
 The Rhine overflows its banks, quenching the flames, and the Rhinemaidens swim in to claim the ring.
-Hagen in a frenzy tries at the last moment to stop them and seize the ring for himself, but they drag him into the depths and drown him ("Zurück vom Ring!"), the theme of the curse being then heard for the last time.
-As they celebrate the return of the ring to their river and the breaking of its curse, a red glow spreads through the sky.
-The surviving Gibichungs now see the interior of Valhalla with gods and heroes visible as described by Waltraute in Act I, Scene 3.
+Hagen in a frenzy tries at the last moment to stop them and seize the ring for himself, but they drag him into the depths and drown him ("Zurück vom Ring!"), the theme of the curse of the ring then being heard for the final time.
+As they celebrate the return of the Rhinegold to their river and the breaking of its curse, a red glow spreads through the sky.
+The surviving Gibichungs now see the interior of Valhalla with gods and heroes visible, as described by Waltraute in Act I, Scene 3.
 A new fire flares up around the Hall of the Gods, hiding it from sight; the gods are consumed in flames and the curtain falls.
-At the very end of the work there emerges the sound of the Liebeserlösung motive - the redemption-through-love leitmotif.
+At the very end of the work the strains of the Liebeserlösung (redemption-through-love) leitmotif emerge.

-Noted excerpts

-Two extended orchestral selections— Dawn and Siegfried's Rhine Journey, an abridged excerpt from the Prologue without the singers; and Siegfried's Funeral March, lifted uncut from Act III — are often presented outside the opera house, and are published separately from the lengthy work.
-Early versions of these selections were approved by Wagner.
-These excerpts include specially composed endings so that the excerpt is better able to stand on its own as a complete composition.